ourworldventures/ourworld_books_OLD/content/ow_znz_company/tax.md

 ## OurTown Company Tax

-- Companies as registered in OurTown by the OurTown Community Digital Backbone (OurLedger)
+- Companies as registered in OurTown by the OurTown OurLedger Blockchain (OurLedger)
 - Foreign ownership is allowed
 - No business licence fees appart from OurHub Monthly License Fee
 - Company Income Tax: